fbpx

 Furniture is a big part of the appeal to many buyers of turnkey properties.

-However, some will buy a turnkey property and then sell its furniture.
+But some will buy a turnkey property and then sell its furniture.

-This may appear to defy the point of buying a turnkey property in the first place.
-However, they are often listed on the open market, where they find buyers who want the property but not the furniture.
+But they are often listed on the open market.
+Here, they find buyers who want the property but not the furniture.

 How to find turnkey properties